-Rape is defined as the penetration, no matter how slight, of the vagina, or anus, with any body part of object, or oral penetration by sex organ of another person without the consent of the victim.
+Rape is the penetration, no matter how slight, of the vagina, or anus, with any body part or object, or oral penetration by a sex organ of another person without the consent of the victim.
 This definition includes any gender of victim or perpetrator.

-Fondling is defined as the touching of the private body parts of another person for the purpose of sexual gratification, without consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or temporary or permanent mental incapacity.
+Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or temporary or permanent mental incapacity.

-Incest is defined as sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.